ibm-cloud-docs/discovery-data/curations.md

  }
 ```
 {: codeblock}

+The natural language query that is submitted by the customer must be an exact match for the query that is specified in the curation after the query analyzer runs.
+The query analyzer lemmatizes text, removes stop words, and adds query expansions.

 You can optionally specify a hard-coded response to the query by including a snippet.
 A snippet is a response that you author and that is returned when the associated document is returned for the specified natural language query.
 Synonyms are not applied to curation queries.